flybywiresim/docs/docs/start/autopilot-fbw.md

 ℹ️ You find an event file for FSUIPC in subfolder FSUIPC.
 This needs to be placed in the FSUIPC folder beside the ini-file to be recognized.
 Then you can select those custom events for button press (for FS Control).

-ℹ️ You find an profile for SPAD.neXt in subfolder SPAD.neXt.
+ℹ️ You find a profile for SPAD.neXt in subfolder SPAD.neXt.
 This needs to be placed your configured SPAD.neXt profile folder.
 Then you can create a new profile based on that or by editing the XML files you can take-over the custom events in your existing profile.

 **Default events:**